ms-lawliet/Search-Algorithms/README.md

-# Data Structure and Algorithm Lab 5 Group exercises
+# Lab Activity: Search Algorithms

 Subject: Data Structures and Algorithms

-Lab Activity: Search Algorithms

 Objective: To implement and compare the performance of various search algorithms on different data sets.